 - Residence Life helps students establish a home at WMU through personal development, civic engagement and learning.
 WMU offers various living options, including community, suite and apartment style rooms.
 Visit the Residence Life website for virtual tours of the residence halls and to view a student housing contract.

-- Special Interest Housing is offered by Residence Life for those who are interested in living closely with others of the same major or interests.
+- Living Learning Communities are offered by Residence Life for those who are interested in living closely with others of the same major or interests.
 This type of housing is provided to help students with similar skills collaborate and succeed.
 Examples include fine arts, engineering, business, honors, and health and wellness.

 Computer Labs are available at no additional charge for students.
 WMU offers more than 2000 computers for students.
 The main computer labs on campus are located in the Bernhard Center and the University Computing Center.
 Additional labs are operated by the academic colleges and departments and often have specialized software for specific disciplines.